Equations of Lines

 Month Price

 Visually, does \(p\) appears to be an accurate model?
-If not, try to adjust the parameters of the model slightly, to make it better fit the data.
+If not, try to adjust the parameters of the model, the slope and \(y\)-intercept, to make it fit the data better.

-6. Do you think it’s a reasonable idea to use \(p\) as a model for gas prices in the future?
-I.e. do you think \(p\) can accurately predict gas prices in the year 2025? or 2030?
+7. Do you think it’s a reasonable idea to use \(p\) as a model for gas prices in the future?
+I.e. do you think \(p\) accurately predicts gas prices in the year 2050? or 2100?